susan-davis/stellar-core/EPISODES.md

 ### 103:	*The Ringing Plains of Windy Troy*

-LCR Player is court-martialled for the loss of SUS *Argo Navis*.
+LCR Player is court-martialled for the loss of SUS *Argo*.
 (Faces a review board?)
 Flashbacks to Player attending SUS *Punisher*, and a post-solution mode for the player to just play Trek.
 Gives a series of flashbacks from the courtroom to the battle, from a number of POVs.
-Introduces perspective switching.
-The battle is a hard tactical problem for the player to solve.
+Introduces limited perspective switching.
+The battle is a hard tactical problem for the player to solve, and might need episode 100 to be available.

 NOTE: Move this later in the season?
 More technically demanding than 105, 106, and maybe 104.
 This needs to happen fairly early to be plausible; Flag Officer Kwomnu's vendetta gives a bit more wiggle room, though.
 Was originally 102.